torresjchristopher/Remote_Cloud_Env_Configuration/instruction.md

 - IAM roles must follow least-privilege principle
 - No hardcoded credentials (use IAM roles only)

-### 7. Validation Criteria
+### 5. Validation Criteria

-Your solution will be tested for:
+Solution will be tested for:

 - ✅ Terraform applies successfully without errors
 - ✅ All required resources exist in both regions